tps2022/tps2022/README.md

 Take a look at my projects.

-My goal is to work in development environment at a company where I can continue learning.
+My goal is to work in a development environment at a company where I can continue learning.